ibib-us/logo/README.md

-# logo
+# IBIB Logos
-Logos for the Makerspace, and representations across formats.
+Logos for the Makerspace, and representations across different formats.

 ## terminal
 Includes logos designed specifically for text terminals.